nginx-clojure/nginx-clojure.github.io/More.md

 For Clojure the request map and response map are defined by the ring SEPC at https://github.com/ring-clojure/ring/blob/master/SPEC .

-For Java/Groovy, the reqest map contains serveral parts:
+For Java/Groovy, the request map contains serveral parts:

 1. server-port (Required, Integer) The port on which the request is being handled.
 1. server-name (Required, String) The resolved server name, or the server IP address.
 1. remote-addr (Required, String) The IP address of the client or the last proxy that sent the request.
 1. uri (Required, String) The request URI, excluding the query string and the "?" separator.
 Must start with "/".
 1. query-string (Optional, String) The query string, if present.
-1. scheme (Required, String) The transport protocol, must be one of http or https.
+1. scheme (Required, String) The transport protocol, must be http or https.
 1. request-method (Required, String) The HTTP request method, must be a lowercase keyword corresponding to a HTTP request method, such as :get or :post.
-1. content-type **DEPRECATED** (Optional, String)The MIME type of the request body, if known.
+1. content-type **DEPRECATED** (Optional, String) The MIME type of the request body, if known.
 1. content-length **DEPRECATED** (Optional, Integer) The number of bytes in the request body, if known.
 1. character-encoding **DEPRECATED** (Optional, String) The name of the character encoding used in the request body, if known.
 1. sl-client-cert (Optional, X509Certificate) The SSL client certificate, if supplied.
 This value  is not **supported** yet.